-- RWA Density is increased compared to 31 December 2022 mainly as a result of increased exposures in Loans and advances with Customers. - The decrease in exposures with Central Governments/Central Banks/MDBs that enjoy 0% risk weight do not affect the RWA density. - Another factor for the increased RWA Density is that the increase in Equity and Other Exposures and their respective RWA.
+- RWA Density is increase compared to 31 December 2023 mainly as a result of increased exposures with Central Governments/Central Banks/MDBs that enjoy 0% and have a positive effect on the RWA density. - Another factor for the decreases RWA Density is that due to better collateral quality obtained, the RWA density in Loans and Advances to customers has dropped despite the increase in the balance.

 Derivatives with the Parent Entity meet the requirements to be considered as a single netting set instead of individual transactions, since collateral is exchanged bilaterally with the Parent Entity.
-From 2022 onwards, exposures and RWAs for derivative exposures with the Parent Entity are computed using the netting methodology as per the provisions of the CRR. for the calculation of RWAs arising from derivatives which are with the Parent Entity.
-Without applying netting, RWA from derivatives would be ca. €16,8 million higher (2022: €40,4 million).
+Exposures and RWAs for derivative exposures with the Parent Entity are computed using the netting methodology as per the provisions of the CRR. for the calculation of RWAs arising from derivatives which are with the Parent Entity.
+Without applying netting, RWA from derivatives would be ca. €26,5 million higher (2023: €16,8 million).

-(2) RWA Density %: RWAs divided by sum of on and off- balance sheet exposures post CCF and CRM.
+(2) RWA Density %: RWAs divided by sum of on and off-balance sheet exposures post CCF and CRM.